|Future skiers/blessed people|

 George reacted with his usual skill, twisting and correcting all in one smooth movement.

 But our little blue Toyota truck decided, arbitrarily, to go for a spin.

 And not in a good way.

-Not an advisable thing on a narrow winter road, high up in the mountains.
+Not a good thing on a narrow winter road, high up in the mountains.

 I closed my eyes as we slid towards the edge.

 Then, miraculously, we felt the crunch of gravel under the tires.

 The vehicle stopped abruptly, facing the wrong way and definitely on the scary open-space side of the road.

 George was staring straight ahead, his hands still in a white-knuckle grip of the steering wheel.

 So what could we possibly be sitting on?